 Integration between NetBrain and the ITSM system could be done in one of the two methods:

-In 10.1, the Triggered Automation Framework (TAF) within PDAS is upgraded to 2.0, where the integration to the external ticket system needs only to happen once, and customization of triggered diagnosis can occur inside the NetBrain system continuously, often without any coding.
+The Triggered Automation Framework (TAF) within PDAS is upgraded to 2.0, where the integration to the external ticket system needs only to happen once, and customization of triggered diagnosis can occur inside the NetBrain system continuously, often without any coding.
 (Integrate once, and Customize any Time)

 After ticket system integration, a new ticket that has fields matching the trigger rules will send an API call to NetBrain with a pre-defined payload; NetBrain in turn will launch the following actions: